-Juan Edward Castillo was scheduled to be executed at 6 pm CDT, on Wednesday, May 24, 2017, at the Walls Unit of the Huntsville State Penitentiary in Huntsville, Texas.
-His execution has been rescheduled for Thursday, September 7, 2017.
+Juan Edward Castillo is scheduled to be executed at 6 pm CDT, on Thursday, September 7, 2017, at the Walls Unit of the Huntsville State Penitentiary in Huntsville, Texas.
 Thirty-six-year-old Juan is convicted of the murder of 19-year-old Tommy Garcia, Jr., on December 3, 2003, in San Antonio, Texas.
 Juan has spent the last 11 years of his life on Texas’ death row.

 Juan had previously worked as a cook and a laborer.
 He was previously convicted of deadly conduct with a firearm.
 During the trial, witnesses also testified that Juan was a violent man, threatening and beating the mother of his child.
 Additionally, he had previously shot a man during a road rage incident, boasted about similar crimes, and bragged about committing home invasions and robberies.

 In December 2003, Juan Castillo was dating Debra Espinosa.
 Late on December 2, and during the early morning hours of December 3, 2003, the couple was with Francisco Gonzales, a friend with Castillo, and Gonzales’ girlfriend Teresa Quintero.
 The four of them created a plan to rob Tommy Garcia, Jr., with who Espinosa had previously been intimate.

 Espinosa was to take Tommy to secluded spot in a residential neighborhood in San Antonio, Texas.
 Castillo and Gonzales, in masks and armed with guns, would storm the car and rob Tommy.
 Espinosa would play along, as if she were a victim too.
 Quintero would serve as the get away driver from Castillo and Gonzales.
 During the ensuing robbery, Tommy was shot and killed by Castillo, according to the others.